kct2020/goutpal-com-skeleventy/site/allopurinol/allopurinol-side-effects.md

 <h2 id="comments">{{ title }} Comments</h2>

 Your feedback helps me prioritize adding more allopurinol side effects articles.
 In particular, I'd love to know if you want extra articles in this allopurinol side effects list.
 But I also need to know about anything you would change to make this page more useful.
-So please add your comments below.<br />
+So, please add your comments below.<br />
 Your feedback options are:</p>
 <ol>
 <li><b>Easy Gout Comments.</b> Add comments below.</li>